Online Dispute Resolution Training: What Are Your Certificate Options?

 Canada is in the midst of a mental health crisis.
 According to the Canadian Mental Health Association, 20 per cent of Canadians will personally experience a mental health problem or illness this year.By age 40, half the population will have, or have had, a mental illness.

-Never has demand been higher for skilled mental health counselors, clinicians, advocates, and organizers.
+Never has demand been higher for skilled mental health counsellors, clinicians, advocates, and organizers.
 We need support at every level, from grassroots community mental health organizations to policymakers and clinical practitioners.

 Are you considering a career in community mental health?
 Wondering what your job options are, or what training you need to get started?